badgib/ASimpleCompass/README.md

 * all new graphics provided by Kiki!
 * added auto show/hide on start/end of sail
 * window is resizable (__!compass size \<value\>__)
-* background colours can be switched without editing the plugin
+* background colour can be switched without editing the plugin
 * size can be reset with '!compass size

 ### installation ###